cy33hc/vita-ezremote-client/README.md

 Chinese_Traditional
 ```

-The following aren't standard languages supported by the PS4, therefore requires a config file update.
+The following aren't standard languages supported by the VITA, therefore requires a config file update.
 ```
 Arabic
 Catalan